AtlasOfLivingAustralia/rasd-static/README.md

-# RASD static site and assets
+# RASD static site and backups

 Welcome!
 This project contains the infrastructure, code and the deployment pipeline to launch and develop the RASD static site and automated user pool backups.